davxy/jam-test-vectors/reports/README.md

 A mapping of error code semantics is provided within the ASN.1 schema for this subsystem.

-## Previously Reported Packages
+## ⚠️ Previously Reported Packages ⚠️

-To verify that the reported packages have not already been reported, the GP prescribes checking that each package is not included in the set constructed from all packages found in the following sources from the prior
+To ensure that the reported packages have not already been processed, the GP require verifying that each package is not included in a set derived from all packages found in the following sources from the prior state: recent block history (β), recently accumulated work packages (ξ), ready-to-be-accumulated packages (φ), and availability assignments (ρ).

-state: recent block history (β), recently accumulated work packages (ξ), ready-to-be-accumulated packages (φ), and availability assignments (ρ).
+For simplicity, and to avoid the effort of constructing dummy structures, we utilize a pre-constructed sequence of "known-packages," which is assumed to have been derived from the aforementioned sources.

-At present, the accumulated set and ready queue are left empty.
-There are plans to introduce additional tests in the near future to improve duplicate detection.
+The specific origin of the packages is not relevant for this STF progress, with the only requirement being that all packages from intermediate core assignments (ρ‡) and block history (β) must be contained within this sequence.

 ## Tiny Vectors